-6.17 Damage to College Property
+6.18 Damage to College Property

 It is important that the property is well looked after.
 People who damage property will be charged for the cost of the damages.
 Where equipment or facilities are left in such a state that requires special cleaning, those responsible will be charged the cost.
 Residents should not remove furniture or lift floor tiles within their rooms or common areas.
 Residents may be charged for relaying carpet or relocating furniture.
-In the case of vandalism where the individual is not identified, the cost will be taken from the general bond that each member of the College contributes to at the start of each term.
+In the case of vandalism where the individual is not identified, the cost will be taken from the general bond that each member of the College contributes to at the commencement of membership.

-6.18 Health and Safety, Harassment and Discrimination
+6.19 Health and Safety, Harassment and Discrimination